scramjetorg/scramjet/docs/multi-stream.md

 ### multiStream.filter(func) : MultiStream ↺
-Filters the stream list and returns a new MultiStream with only the streams for which the callback returned true
+Filters the stream list and returns a new MultiStream with only the streams for which the Function returned true

 **Kind**: instance method of [<code>MultiStream</code>](#MultiStream)
 **Chainable**